imounish/imounish.github.io/_posts/2020-07-24-star-wars-org-trilogy.md

 As the plot progresses we feel connected to the characters, the droids, the spaceships, etc. Here is how I feel about the most prominent ones:

 * **The Lightsabers**:
 OMG !!
 They're awesome !!
 The buzzing sound when it is switched on is just surreal.
 It engages us to watch attentively.
 Seeing the duel between Luke Skywalker and Darth Vader is stunning.
 After watching the movie, even I tried to buy one online or make one.
-Rather, I was glued to <a href="https://www.youtube.com/watch?v=GfQVUwz1kT0">Youtube</a> watching people make Lightsabers, of their own, in Disneyland.
+Rather, I was glued to <a href="https://www.youtube.com/watch?v=GfQVUwz1kT0">Youtube</a> watching people make their own Lightsabers, in Disneyland.

 <div style="width:100%;height:0;padding-bottom:43%;position:relative;"><iframe src="https://giphy.com/embed/3ofSB4uhagGiWdSVbi" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div>